But Why Do We Dread Public Speaking So Much?

 So, back to the Elite Man Conference.
 Almost immediately, I saw the benefits of putting myself out there.

-By attending and taking part, I had the chance to finally meet Justin Stenstrom and Sarah Rudin, the organizers of the conference.
+By attending and taking part, I had the chance to finally meet Justin Stenstrom the organizer of the conference.
 Justin is a guy that I admire and trust, and who can make me laugh at a drop of a hat (we laugh at the same inappropriate stuff – the true sign of friendship).
-Sarah is his gorgeous (and equally hilarious) girlfriend.

 It was also an opportunity to catch up with some other cool people that I had met at the Style Con back in March, such as Kyle (a.k.a The Distilled Man), Nate Adlam, Trevor Knows Expert and Harsh Pareek.